sund0g/multi-docker/README.md

 	> **\<bucket name\>** comes from the **S3** dashboard

 * Check everything in and create a Pull Request to merge the branch back to master.
-This will initiate a Travis buid, which, if there are no syntax errors will result in a deployment to AWS.
+This will initiate a Travis build, which, if there are no syntax errors will result in a deployment to AWS.

 #### Lesson 148

 * Fix an error in **Dockerrun.aws.json**

-	* After succesfully deploying to AWS in Lesson 147, navigate to the Elastic Beanstalk dashboard.
+	* After successfully deploying to AWS in Lesson 147, navigate to the Elastic Beanstalk dashboard.
 There should be an error something like,

 	*Service:AmazonECS, Code:ClientException, Message:Invalid setting for container 'client'.
 At least one of 'memory' or 'memoryReservation' must be specified., Class:com.amazonaws.services.ecs.model.ClientException*